CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Methodology

 \subsubsection{Common Loss}

-Based on the analysis of $L_{\text{Addi}}$ and the frequency of token errors, we found that frequently mispredicted tokens are often among the most commonly used tokens.
-This led to Common loss, which penalizes these frequently used tokens to improve overall performance.
+Based on the analysis of $L_{\text{Addi}}$ and the frequency of token errors, we found frequently mispredicted tokens are often among the most commonly used tokens.
+This led to Common loss, penalizing frequently used tokens to improve overall performance.